amberisvibin/chibi-pc09/README.md

 The uPD72020 is a very advanced graphics chip for it's time, capable of accelerated drawing of lines, shapes, fills, and characters.
 It can be coerced into outputting a VGA signal at 640x480 and *maybe* 800x600.

+To avoid the infamous 65C22 bug, the system will use the 16550 UART from the PC ecosystem.
+It is *relatively* easy to interface this to a 6800 style bus.
+It has more features than a 65C22 as well.
+As configured, it will be stable up to 38,400 baud.

 Prototype 1 is currently in progress.
 It will be a much simpler system.
-It will have no MMU, just the CPU, some RAM, some ROM, and a serial port.
+It will have no MMU, just the CPU, some RAM, some ROM, and the UART.

 ## Progress